 1) Reputation Defender will publicly state that it acknowledges points A through G and will stop antagonizing the AutoAdmit community by taking down the "Challenge to AutoAdmit.com" website.

-3) Specifically, I will remove threads on Brittan Heller if she apologizes to me (in private) for hinting that she would resort to litigation in her very first e-mail to me two years ago, and later enlisting Professor Brian Leiter of the University of Texas Law School (more about Brian Leiter) to wage a failed harassment and defamation campaign against me and Anthony Ciolli on her behalf.
+3) Specifically, I will remove threads on Brittan Heller if she apologizes to me (in private) for hinting that she would resort to litigation in her very first e-mail to me two years ago, and later enlisting Professor Brian Leiter of University of Texas Law School (more about Brian Leiter) to wage a failed harassment and defamation campaign against me and Anthony Ciolli on her behalf.
 This is the main reason this has dragged on for two years, Ms. Heller, and I'm sorry that it wasn't resolved before you resorted to working against me by proxy.

 4) Reputation Defender and AutoAdmit will publicly state that they consider their spat resolved and will jointly ask all communities to cease escalations.